 Paul Leverenz, Vice President, FARM & Vocational Services

-Known for his deep commitment to farmers and their way of life, Paul joined Easter Seals in 1992 and heads up our nationally-honored FARM Program.
-As the Vice President for FARM & Vocational Services, he administers the FARM and Self-Employment Services (SES) programs for Easter Seals Wisconsin and oversees the Disability HelpLine of Outagamie County.
+Known for his deep commitment to farmers and their way of life, Paul joined Easter Seals in 1992 and has headed up our nationally-honored FARM Program since its inception.
+As the Vice President for FARM & Vocational Services, he administers the FARM and Self-Employment Services (SES) programs for Easter Seals Wisconsin and oversees the Outagamie County Disability HelpLine.
 He hires, trains and supervises the Technical and Program Assistants, Rural Rehabilitation and SES Specialists, and HelpLine Coordinator.
 He oversees outreach activities and on-site assessments and business plans for FARM and SES, and serves as liaison to the Wisconsin Division of Vocational Rehabilitation and AgrAbility of Wisconsin.
-Paul, who grew up on a farm in the Green Bay area, offers training, presentations, and mentoring on vocational rehabilitation for farmers to FARM and Self-Employment Services staff, state agencies, and AgrAbility groups nationwide.
+Paul, who grew up on a farm in the Green Bay area, offers training, presentations, and mentoring on vocational rehabilitation for farmers to FARM staff, state agencies, and AgrAbility groups nationwide.

 Email Jeff, 608.279.9436

-Jeff travels to farms in Wisconsin, meeting with farmers who have disabilities, and working with them to find ways to help them stay in farming and maintain their independence.
+Jeff travels to farms in Wisconsin, meeting with farmers with disabilities, and working with them to find ways to help them stay in farming and maintain their independence.
 He conducts on-site work assessments, determines work-site modifications and adaptive equipment needs, develops a plan to implement recommendations, and coordinates funding and support services.
-As the lead rural rehabilitation specialist, Jeff co-supervises and provides training for other rural rehabilitation specialists and reviews all FARM reports.
-He serves as liaison to Division of Vocational Rehabilitation (DVR) field supervisors and to Client Assistance Program (CAP) to resolve DVR service issues with clients.
+As the Lead Rural Rehabilitation Specialist, Jeff co-supervises and provides training for other Rural Rehabilitation Specialists and reviews all FARM reports.
+He is a certified Assistive Technology Professional (ATP) and serves as liaison to Division of Vocational Rehabilitation (DVR) field supervisors and to Client Assistance Program (CAP), to resolve DVR service issues with clients.
 Jeff, who was raised on a Wisconsin dairy farm, joined the Easter Seals staff in 2008.

 Ami Cooper, Rural Rehabilitation Specialist

-Ami joined Easter Seals in 2012 as an AmeriCorps intern for the FARM Program and in 2015 was hired as a rural rehabilitation specialist.
-She works with farmers who have disabilities and their families by providing services that help them continue farming and maintain independence.
+Ami joined Easter Seals in 2012 as an AmeriCorps inter for the FARM Program and, in 2015 was hired as a Rural Rehabilitation Specialist.
+She works with farmers with disabilities and their families by providing services that help them continue farming and maintain independence.
 She conducts on-site work assessments, determines work site modifications and adaptive equipment needs, develops a plan to implement recommendations, and coordinates funding and support services.
+She also maintains the Ag Equipment Reutilization website.
 Ami grew up on her family’s Registered Holstein dairy farm in Wisconsin, where she worked actively with the herd.